8 Ways to Improve Customer Centric Selling in 2025

 Bake empathy into your onboarding process

 Hire sales people that are highly empathetic.
-You’ll know this when you see it.
-The people you choose to hire will put the customer’s needs ahead of their own, and help others from within different parts of the company–including product, engineering and customer success–to be the most successful versions of themselves.
+The people you choose to hire should put the customer’s needs ahead of their own, and help others from within different parts of the company–including product, engineering and customer success–to be the most successful versions of themselves.

 This could involve setting up a culture where all team members spend some time working through the support queue and talking to customers to hear their pain points, and to learn how your products and services are providing customers with the most value.